 Panel and floor discussions have continued each year largely focused on fruitage that has come from work with the Association assignments.
 The 2010 assignment with its focus on the Amplified Edition, MBE: Christian Healer greatly inspired members and brought in a record amount of fruitage.
 Subsequent assignments included reading a spiral-bound compilation of 62 testimonies, mostly published before 1954, and later, the Expanded Edition, We Knew Mary Baker Eddy, Vol.2.
 In 2016 the assignment was devoted to reading all of the testimonies from the 1943 Sentinel and reporting what was learned.
 A short slide show of WWII black and white images set the stage for the floor and panel discussions.
 Favorite testimonies were heard from floor participants, focused on incredible wartime protections, dire financial and employment needs being met, and current fruitage.
 The panel continued the discussion by responding to questions from the assignment, including “Is the same kind of profoundly impressive healing to be found today?” and “Why can it be expected?”

 Board of directors

-In November 2013, the teacher began serving as one member of the five-member Christian Science Board of Directors.
-His work continues Monday – Friday, weekends and evenings.
+In November 2013, the teacher began serving as one member of the five-member Christian Science Board of Directors until December 2018.
 The teacher also was the President of the Board of Education at this time, until December 2015 when he taught the Normal Class for new teachers.